yysyp/simple-e-commerce-v3/README.md

 6. No password so, "Password" leave it empty.
 7. Click "Connect" button.
 8. You will be able to see the tables in left, and you can run SQL on the right panel.
+9. And also there is an additional H2 DB, and the connection info is:
+    Snd Data Source:
+    Driver Class: org.h2.Driver
+    JDBC URL: jdbc:h2:mem:snd;MODE=MYSQL
+    User Name: sa
+    Password:

 ### Start with docker:
 - docker build -t app:v1 -f Dockerfile .